bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Let\'s try it again here.
-We\'ll do Fenway Park again.
-We\'ll do Boston.
+Let&apos;s try it again here.
+We&apos;ll do Fenway Park again.
+We&apos;ll do Boston.
 Put in the photo that I have in my form already.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->